stefangabos/Zebra_Tooltips/README.md

         <td valign="top"><em>boolean</em></td>
         <td valign="top">TRUE</td>
         <td>
-            By default, if the users clicks when over a tooltip, the tooltip will close (if the tooltip was not open using the API, that is).<br>
+            By default, if the users clicks when over a tooltip, the tooltip will close (if the tooltip was not open programatically, that is).<br>
-            Set this property to FALSE to prevent this behavior.
+            Set this property to <code>FALSE</code> to prevent this behavior.
         </td>
     </tr>
     <tr>